BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Aegrus Not-So-Rare Monsters/README.md

    den seems to often be regular), but in general nearly every creature you see will be of the rare type.
 This isn't enabled by default.

-TODO
-====

-* As mentioned above, I can't actually seem to get the mutually-exclusive thing to work properly when imported into FilterTool.
-It just seems to ignore the flag.
-I think maybe it's got something to do with the patches being hotfix rather than `set` style?
-Who knows.
-If you check both, note that it's the second (nearly-guaranteed spawns) which would take precedence.